 You’ve probably already made the decision to create a Limited Liability Company (LLC) in New York.

-It’s always exciting to start a new company or to start a business in a new state, so congratulations!
+It’s always exciting to start a new company or a business in a new state, so congratulations!

-In this article, I’ll cover the basics of what a Limited Liability Company (LLC) is, what benefits you receive when you start an LLC in the state of New York rather than choosing a different corporate business structure and then tell you everything you need to know about how to form an LLC.
+In this article, I’ll cover the basics of what a Limited Liability Company (LLC) is, what benefits you receive when you start an LLC in the state of New York rather than a different corporate business structure, and then I'll tell you everything you need to know about how to form an LLC.

 A New York LLC is a Limited Liability Company formed in the state of New York that is governed by the laws, regulations, and statutes of the state of New York.

-There are several advantages to choosing a New York LLC as opposed to other business structures like S corporation, C corporation, sole proprietor, sole trader or partnership business types.
+There are several advantages to choosing a New York LLC as opposed to other business structures, such as an S corporation, C corporation, sole proprietor, sole trader, or partnership.

 So if your New York LLC happens to get sued or go bankrupt, the creditors of your LLC can’t come after your personal assets, like your car or house.
 Their only option for financial recourse is the assets of your Limited Liability Company (LLC).

-We’ve recently been made aware that an unexpected event (like the worldwide covid pandemic) could cripple even the most successful and prepared businesses.
-Therefore many LLC owners are grateful for the sort of personal asset protection that comes from owning a New York LLC because they value the hard work that went into building their businesses.
+An unexpected event can cripple even the most successful and prepared businesses.
+Therefore, many LLC owners are grateful for the sort of personal asset protection that comes from owning a New York LLC because they value the hard work that went into building their businesses.